react-native-oh-library/usage-docs/en/react-native-ssl-pinning.md

 ## Use Codegen

-If this repository has been adapted to Codegen, generate the bridge code of the third-party library by using the Codegen.
-For details, see Codegen Usage Guide.
+this repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
+For details, see [Codegen Usage Guide](/en/codegen.md).

 ## Link